hazminfirdaus/marknif-garage/README.md

-# Auto Service Scheduling System
+# Auto Service Booking System: Marknif Garage

 ## Overview

-The Auto Service Scheduling System is a web-based application designed to streamline the process of booking and managing auto service appointments.
+The Auto Service Booking System is a web-based application designed to streamline the process of booking and managing auto service appointments.
 This system allows customers to book appointments with mechanics, mechanics to manage their schedules, and admins to oversee the entire operation.

 ## Features

 - **Admin**: Manage mechanics, view all bookings, manage customers, and oversee schedules.
 - **Mechanic**: View and manage their own schedules, appointments, and account settings.
 - **Customer**: View available sessions, book appointments, manage their bookings, and account settings.

+## Live Demo
+The website is accesible at: [Marknif Garage](https://marknif.com/)

 ## Installation Guide